Usable & Scalable Learning Over Relational Data With Automatic Language Bias: Background

 An {\it atom} is a formula in the form of $R(e_1, \ldots, e_n)$, where $R$ is a relation symbol.
 A {\it literal} is an atom, or the negation of an atom.
 Each attribute in a literal is set to either a variable or a constant, i.e., value.
 Variable and constants are also called {\it terms}.
-A {\it Horn clause} (clause for short) is a finite set of literals that contains exactly one positive literal.
+A {\it Horn clause} (clause for short) is a finite set of literals that contains exactly one positive literal called {\it head-literal}.
 Horn clauses are also called conjunctive queries.
-A {\it Horn definition} is a set of Horn clauses with the same positive literal.
+A {\it Horn definition} is a set of Horn clauses with the same head-literal.

 A relational learning algorithm learns a Horn definition from input relational databases and training data.
 The learned definition is called the hypothesis, which is usually restricted to non-recursive Datalog definitions without negation, i.e., unions of conjunctive queries, for efficiency reasons.
 The {\it hypothesis space} is the set of all candidate Horn definitions that the algorithm can explore.
+Each member of the hypothesis space is a {\it hypothesis}.
+Given a database instance $I$, clause $C$ {\it covers} example $e$ if $I \wedge C \models e$, where $\models$ is the entailment operator, i.e., if $I$ and $C$ are true, then $e$ is true.
+Definition $H$ covers an example $e$ if at least one its clauses covers $e$.
 Relational learning algorithms search over the hypothesis space to find a definition that covers as many positive examples as possible, while covering the fewest possible negative examples.
-Relational learning algorithms generally follow either a top-down or a bottom-up approach.
-Top-down algorithms start with an empty definition and iteratively add literals to the definition until the definition cannot be improved~\cite{QuickFOIL}.
-Bottom-up algorithms first construct the most specific clause that covers a given positive example, and then generalize this clause to cover more positive examples, while covering the fewest possible negative examples~\cite{castor:SIGMOD17}.